socdream/CoreWebsockets/README.md

 .NET Core Websockets server and client.

-It's a low level implementation using TcpClient to be compatible with any platform.
+It's a low level implementation using TcpClient to be compatible with any platform including Windows 7.

 ## Installation